Lindurion/oomuse-core/README.md

 ## Developing oomuse-core & Running Tests

-To contribute changes to this library (*vs.* just using it), you should first check it out on GitHub.
+To contribute changes to this library (*vs.* just using it), you should first clone it on GitHub.

-Recommend building from a separate directory (that's not underneath the cloned git project, *a.k.a.* an out-of-source build).
+Recommend building from a separate directory (that's not underneath the cloned git project, known as an out-of-source build).

 Build & run tests:
 ```